-In both cases, the upsells and cross sells build upon the relationship each brand has already established with their customers.
-By adding additional value to the purchases customers have already made, they’re able to keep customers engaged and increase likelihood they’ll come back to purchase again.
+In both cases, the upsells and cross-sells build upon the relationship each brand has already established with its customers.
+By adding additional value to the purchases customers have already made, they’re able to keep customers engaged and increase the likelihood they’ll come back to purchase again.

 Using Content to Build Relationships Post-Sale

-With four actionable strategies and numerous branded examples it’s clear that content is your most powerful tool when it comes to building post-sale customer relationships.
-With thank you messages, tips and tricks, calls for reviews, and recommendations, you have a number of different ways to continue developing profitable relationships with your valuable customers.
+With four actionable strategies and numerous branded examples, it’s clear that content is your most powerful tool when it comes to building post-sale customer relationships.
+With thank you messages, tips and tricks call for reviews, and recommendations, you have a number of different ways to continue developing profitable relationships with your valuable customers.

 Remember: your customer conversations don’t have to end at the point of purchase.
 In fact, for today’s best brands that’s just the beginning.
 When you take the time to invest in your post-sale customer relationships, you might be surprised how quickly they turn back into new sales!